-Total Other Comprehensive Loss, Net of Tax.
-The decrease in total other comprehensive loss, net of tax, compared to the prior period, was primarily due to lower foreign currency translation losses relating to changes in the net asset position against Asian foreign currency exchange rates.
+Total Other Comprehensive Loss, Income (Loss), Net of Tax.
+The decrease in total other comprehensive loss, income, net of tax, compared to the prior period, was primarily due to lower foreign currency translation losses, gains relating to changes in the net asset position against Asian and European foreign currency exchange rates, partially offset by higher unrealized losses on cash flow hedges.